ApxMK/ApxHttpDiscord/README.md

 - "Development schedule" section in the README.md for the "in progress" feature development.
 - "Important application notices" section in the README.md for the non-exhaustive list of conditions which may affect the application of the package for your intended use case.
 - This package is subject to changes in the foreseeable future, all updates will be viewable from the official github repository.
-- Join the official discord for notifications on updates: https://discord.gg/Z63gxmFx
+- Join the official discord to receive notifications on updates to the package: https://discord.gg/Z63gxmFx

 ## Design decisions